beli/test/index.markdown

 layout: home
 ---

 Welcome!
-Dental Touch is a dental clinic in Mysore.
+We are a dental clinic situated in Mysore.

 You can schedule your appointment by mailing us at [dental.touch@gmail.com](mailto:dental.touch@gmail.com) or phoning +91 1234567899.